hanabi/hanabi.github.io/Reference.md

   * Bob blind-plays a red 1.
   * Cathy blind-plays a yellow 1.
   * Donald sees that the red 4 was three-away from playable, which means that he would normally interpret this move as a *Triple Bluff*, calling for three blind-plays.
-  * However, because of the *4 Double Bluff* convention, he knows that *4 Double Bluffs* take precedence over *Triple Bluffs*.
+  * However, because of the *4 Double Bluff* convention, he knows that *4 Double Bluffs* take precedence over *Triple Bluffs* (similar to how *3 Bluffs* take precedence over *Double Finesses*).
 Thus, Donald knows that no more blind-plays are required, so he discards.
   * Emily knows that if a *Double Half Bluff* has occurred, she has a red 3.
 Emily also knows that if a *4 Double Half Bluff* occurred, she has a red 4.
 Emily marks both of the possibilities on the card for later.

 ### The Hard 4 Double Bluff